Design of Large Scale Seawater Intake & Brine Outfall Systems

 Removal of oxygen.
 A pre-treatment process in desalination plants to reduce

 Desalination is the process of removing dissolved salt and other minerals from

 seawater to create freshwater

-The offshore end (part) of an outfall, consisting of a main pipe (with or without tapers) with discharge ports at specific distances apart, designed to provide an even
+The offshore end (part) of an outfall, consisting of the main pipe (with or without tapers) with discharge ports at specific distances apart, designed to provide an even

-The lessening in concentration of a substance due to mixing with water
+The lessening in the concentration of a substance due to mixing with water

 Open water intake extraction water directly from the sea

 A return stream from the desalination plant that is released back into the environment

 through dilution and mixing